And as proud as I am to be part of that unbroken string, I sense a common emotion here, and that is a certain aggregate readiness for Rush to be back.

 And then just watch the phones go insane.

-Uh of course, there are issues.
+Of course, there are issues.

-But policy matters are are are another another deal.
+But policy matters are another deal.

-Ray Lahood writes, today I want to announce a sea change.
+Ray LaHood writes, Today I want to announce a sea change.

 People across America who value bicycling should have a voice when it comes to transportation planning.